Climbing shoe: Fit

 Climbing shoes fit very closely to support the foot and allow the climber to use small footholds effectively.
 Most climbers forgo socks in order to achieve a more precise fit.
 Climbers will typically wear shoes in a way that sometimes uncomfortably constricts their feet.
 A smaller size allows the toes to be at the front of the shoe, preventing it from shifting inside the shoe, and can allow the climber to generate more force.
 As a result of their tightness, most climbing shoes, particularly the more aggressive or technical styles, are uncomfortable when properly fitted.

 Because pointed shoes may cause the toes to not reach the front of the shoe, this can lead to the use of smaller shoes.
-Depending on the material of the upper, the shoes may can stretch up to an additional two sizes, which can encourage climbers to buy shoes that are even smaller than they typically would.
+Depending on the material of the upper, the shoes may stretch up to an additional two sizes, which can encourage climbers to buy shoes that are even smaller than they typically would.
 The tight fit of climbing shoes has raised concerns about the impact on climbers' feet.
 Foot pain or discomfort as a result of tight shoes is a common complaint among climbers.
 Given their stiff nature, the foot can be compressed while wearing climbing shoes, and chronic injuries and deformities, like hallux valgus and achilles tendinitis, can occur with long-term usage of overly-tight shoes.